-To evaluate the acceptability of the injectable TMC278 LA product using a questionnaire, the proportion of participants at Week 52, who will be interested in using the study product in the future will be calculated for participants in the TMC278 LA arm.
+To evaluate the acceptability of the injectable TMC278 LA product using a questionnaire, at Weeks 0, 4, 28, and 44, the proportion of participants at each of the four time points, who will be interested in using the study product in the future, will be calculated for participants in the TMC278 LA arm.

 Table 5 shows the two-sided 95% CI for the true acceptability percentage given a particular observing acceptability percentage among the women in the TMC278 LA arm (n=80).
-Calculations are done using the score test method.
-26
+Calculations are done using the score test method.26